budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

 1. Select image Source
 2. Adjust Raster image to a new Raster image
-3. Transform Raster image to SVG
+3. Transform Raster image to SVG (Scalable Vector Graphics)
 4. Run `svgo` optimizer optionally
-5. Convert SVG to GCode
+5. Convert SVG to GCode (machine control instructions)
 6. Optionally Preview GCode in the app before sending
 7. Send GCode to the plotter

 I chose [CNC.js](https://cnc.js.org/) as my GCode sender and wrote my UI code as a custom TypeScript widget.

 I bought an entry level CNC so that I don't have to go deep too soon and drown in the possibilities of designing my own structure and fine tune it to perfection.

+### Tech Stack Overview

+The system has three main components:

+- Frontend: React with TypeScript
+- Backend: FastAPI with Celery workers for async processing
+- Hardware Control: FluidNC firmware on MKS DLC32 v2 controller
+- AI Tools: ComfyUI for image enhancement, Ollama, MCP for agents

+There are also minor technical experiments that are part of it but not essential.

 ### Original plan